Damiennsoh/Readme-Generator_Challenge/README.md

   - GitHub: [undefined](https://github.com/undefined)
   - Email: undefined

-This project is covered by the MIT License license.
+This project is covered by the MIT License.

-  Just don't abuse the application.
+  just don't abuse it